 The album also gets released on vinyl format as a fan edition pack limited to 333 units worldwide including the 10-track album on black vinyl in a deluxe gatefold packaging (with full lyrics) with a bonus DJ turntable slipmat, a page marker and a numbered postcard, plus the new 20-track “Sounds From The Matrix 023” label CD compilation which for now is exclusive to this release.

-You can already check 2 tracks right below.
+You can check the tracks right below.

 Since you’re here … … we have a small favour to ask.
 More people are reading Side-Line Magazine than ever but advertising revenues across the media are falling fast.
 And unlike many news organisations, we haven’t put up a paywall – we want to keep our journalism as open as we can.
 So you can see why we need to ask for your help.
 Side-Line’s independent journalism takes a lot of time, money and hard work to produce.
 But we do it because we want to push the artists we like and who are equally fighting to survive.
 If everyone who reads our reporting, who likes it, helps fund it, our future would be much more secure.
 For as little as 5 US$, you can support Side-Line Magazine – and it only takes a minute.
 Thank you.
 The donations are safely powered by Paypal.